1982 NBA draft: College underclassmen

 For the first time since 1978, a player that had previously qualified for entry in the NBA draft as a college underclassman (in this case, a Nigerian born player from Sam Houston State University named Yommy Sangodeyi) would later withdraw his entry into the draft pool.
-He would become the only underclassman player to officially withdraw his name from an NBA draft during the 1980s decade, though he would return in another draft a couple of years later.
+He would become the only underclassman player to officially withdraw his name from an NBA draft during the 1980s decade, though he would appear in the draft.
 The following twelve college basketball players successfully applied for early draft entrance otherwise.